vknabel/lithia/README.md

 ### Why no Interfaces?

-Interfaces only allow one single implementation per type.
+Interfaces allow one implementation per type.
 The only way to make the implementing types composable is to define more types, requiring more ceremony than plain old functions.

-Instead of an interface you simply create a new data type, assign your implementation and pass it alongside to your argument.
+Instead of an interface you create a new _data_ type, assign your implementation and pass it alongside to your argument.
 The instance containing the implementation is called a witness.

 ```
 data Greetable {